prosimo-io/ProsimoLabs/instruqt-tracks/prosimo-lab-observe-and-troubleshoot/03-build-multi-cloud-transit/assignment.md

 NOTE: on-going management of routes and attachments, as networks are discovered, on-boarded, or removed, are orchestrated by Prosimo.
 Manual Cloud Natvie resource managment is no longer inhibiting business objectives.

 Verify change:
-1) in the left-hand pane, click "Management" then click the "Edges" tile.
+1) In the left-hand pane, click "Management" then click the "Edges" tile.
 2) Select the region we just modified above - "AWS/eu-west-1", and click "View/Edit".

 NOTE: "Conenctions" is no longer "0"